-Nestled between sparkling lakes, deep forests, and alpine peaks, the villages of Haute-Savoie offer an authentic and preserved charm.
+Nestled between sparkling lakes, deep forests, and Alpine peaks, the villages of Haute-Savoie offer an authentic and preserved charm.
 This section invites you to discover the gems of our region, where heritage, Savoyard traditions, and the beauty of the landscapes meet.

 Our selection of the most beautiful villages to visit in Haute-Savoie

-The pearls near Lake Annecy
+The gems near Lake Annecy

 Menthon Saint Bernard